The following list contains memcached command line options that are of particular interest or usefulness when working with ndbmemcache.

 Sets the number of worker threads to be used by memcached.
 Because memcached uses an event-driven model in which each worker thread should be able to saturate a CPU core, the number of worker threads should be approximately the same as the number of CPU cores that memcached is to use.

-In some cases, adding worker threads does not improve performance unless you also provide additional connections to MySQL Cluster.
+In some cases, adding worker threads does not improve performance unless you also provide additional connections to NDB Cluster.
 The default (4 memcached threads and 2 cluster connections) should work in most cases.

 The default TCP port is port 11211.